SidrAkhtar/knit-away/README.md

 - [ ] Track projects
 - [ ] Add shopping cart so a user can purchase a written pattern (digital copy) & to purchase custom made items, such has hat or a scarf
 - [ ] User profile page
-- [ ] Add API - User will be able to watch YouTube videos to learn more about knitting or to watch knitting tutorials
+- [ ] Add API - User will be able to watch YouTube videos to learn more about knitting or to watch knitting tutorials.